 Now imagine asking your colleagues both up and down the organization that question: ‘Same as last year?’
 If they answer: ‘Same as every year!’
 Then, perhaps you had better watch out!

 The business way of saying ‘same as last year’ is ‘business as usual’.
 Here the focus is on the short to medium term, with the smooth and efficient operation of the business on a daily basis.
 The objective is to ‘run a tight ship’, leveraging existing processes, systems/technologies in support of existing customers, products and channels.
 It is quite literally business as usual, with performance being measured in terms of predictability, visibility and control.

 Business As Usual initiatives are relatively low risk and easy to run.
-In the hustle and bustle of the day-to-day, leaders could easily spend their time focused on the everyday running of the business.
-This is key to meeting short term performance targets.
+In the hustle and bustle of the day-to-day, leaders could easily spend all their time focused on the everyday running of the business and meeting short-term performance targets.

 Business As Usual is typically focused on this quarter and the next.
 Just like the lady in the TV sketch, the risk is that the organization will be overtaken by change.